Instagram/LibCST/docs/source/metadata.rst

 Position (line and column numbers) metadata are accessible through the metadata interface by declaring the one of the following providers as a dependency.
-For most cases, :class:`~libcst.SytacticPositionProvider` is what you probably want.
+For most cases, :class:`~libcst.SyntacticPositionProvider` is what you probably want.
 Accessing position metadata through the :class:`~libcst.MetadataDepedent` interface will return a :class:`~libcst.CodeRange` object.